sahithyasridhar/fa18-523-65/paper/paper.md

 sentences logically [@www-wikinlp].

 We shall turn our focus on how this powerful technique could be used to interpret restaurant reviews on Yelp through a sentiment analysis model.
-The goal of this paper is to predict whether a user liked a local business or not based on their review on Yelp.
+Here we will try to predict whether a user liked a local business or not based on their review on Yelp.
 A simple text classifier would be built based on Python’s Pandas, NLTK and Scikit-learn libraries.
 According to [@www-adam2018nlp], the plan would be to start with a dataset containing 5000 reviews with the following info: